Ciro23/money-over-time/README.md

 ```shell
 money-over-time plot --file "/path/to/your/csv/or/xlsx/file.csv"
 ```
-Optional parameters can be customized using:
+Optional arguments can be customized using:
 ```shell
 money-over-time \
     --file "/path/to/your/csv/or/xlsx/file.csv" \